cwaldbieser/txamqpprovisioner/docs/intro.rst

 Overview
 ========

-A Twisted Group Provisioner (*txgroupprovisioner*) is a service that reads membership and account provisioning messages from an AMQP message queue and makes changes to a specific target service.
+A Twisted iAMQP Provisioner (*txamqpprovisioner*) is a service that reads membership and account provisioning messages from an AMQP message queue and makes changes to a specific target service.